paultopia/conlaw_casebook/spring-2022-iteration/22-shelley_v_kraemer.md

 state power, petitioners would have been free to occupy the properties in question without restraint.

-37

-These are not cases, as has been suggested, in which the States have merely abstained from action, leaving private individuals free to impose such discriminations as theys ee fit.
+These are not cases, as has been suggested, in which the States have merely abstained from action, leaving private individuals free to impose such discriminations as theys see fit.
 Rather, these are cases in which the States have made available to such individuals the full coercive power of government to deny to petitioners, on the grounds of race or color, the enjoyment of property rights in premises which petitioners are willing and financially able